-For remote-sensor distances longer than 8 in., or in particularly noisy environments, a twisted pair is recommended.
+For remote-sensor distances longer than 8 inches, or in particularly noisy environments, a twisted pair is recommended.
 Its practical length is 6 feet to 12 feet (typical) before noise becomes a problem, as tested in a noisy electronics laboratory.
 For longer distances, the best solution is a shielded twisted pair like that used for audio microphones.
-For example, the Belden 8451 works well for distances up to 100 feet in a noisy environment.
+For example, the Belden 8451 works well in a noisy environment for distances up to 100 feet.
 Connect the twisted pair to DXP and DXN and the shield to GND, and leave the shield's remote end unterminated.